-It is not a very difficult task to play a classical guitar and the joyous tone of the instrument makes the process even more enjoyable.
-The guitar is a musically melodious and simple instrument that produces a magical sound when it's strings are plucked.
-But, before learning to play the classical guitar, it is important to understand the physical and musical structure of the instrument, and its working.
+It's easy to play a classical guitar and the joyous tone of the instrument makes the process even more enjoyable.
+It is a simple, musically melodious instrument that produces a magical sound when its strings are plucked.
+But, before learning to play the classical guitar, it's important to understand the physical and musical structure and its working.

 Parts of the Classical Guitar